 “Though steeped in Celtic tradition, elements of jazz, blues and classical music could also be found in Ross’s lyrical, sometimes wistful score, and the music as well as the words tell tales of Scotland’s history.
-The singers, Michelle Burke, James Graham and Kathleen MacInnes are each gifted storytellers, who beautifully communicated the emotions and narrative of McCall Smith’s rich and expressive lyrics.”
+The singers, Michelle Burke and Kathleen MacInnes are both gifted storytellers, who beautifully communicated the emotions and narrative of McCall Smith’s rich and expressive lyrics.”

 James composed the soundtrack for The Happy Lands.
 A feature film developed and created along with members of the mining communities of Fife, Scotland.
 The Happy Lands is a Theatre Workshop Scotland Production supported by Creative Scotland through The National Lottery, in association with BBC Scotland.

 View trailer of the movie here:

 A musical adventure story with words by James Robertson and music by James Ross.

 The ‘Boy and the Bunnet’ follows a young boy, Neil, who lives in rural Scotland with his Granny, and the adventures he has over the course of one day with a stag, a selkie, a craw and a cat.
 Neil follows the stag into a wood but becomes lost and is injured.
 The animals collaborate to alert Granny to the danger by sending Neil’s distinctive toorie bunnet on an elaborate journey home.
 The personality of each character and drama of the story are illustrated through the music and interspersed with live narration.

 Here is a clip of the Urisk with animation by Arts in Motion:

 James was commissioned by Enterprise Music Scotland to create a suite of pieces inspired by the images from the Johnston Collection.
 In 2014, James and Carol Ella (viola) premiered The Johnston Suite at Pulteneytown Parish Church, Wick.